 Hop in the car for a day trip down to see the remains of ancient Stari Bar.
 With no traffic, it’s about an hour drive to reach the settlement that sits in ruins, just a couple miles inland from Bar.
 Explore the remains of the fortified town that is quite literally a set of crumbling ruins.

 Once a 15th-century fishing village, this fortified islet is perhaps the most iconic sight in all of Montenegro.
 Sveti Stefan was converted into a luxury hotel more than a decade ago, and only resort guests and paid tour groups have access to the island.
 Alternatively, visitors can soak in the spectacular views from the surrounding beaches.
 Sveti Stefan Beach is a public beach that sits to the left of the tombolo, and is a public beach.
-The beach to the right is reserved for guests of the Aman Sveti Stefan, or non-guests can pay a steep beach club fee for access.
+The Aman Sveti Stefan beach sits to the left for hotel guests, or non-guests can pay a steep beach club fee for access.